ProximusLoyd/dotfiles/README.md

 3 wallpapers[only 2] in wall.zip [I borrowed em from typecraft walls]
 --------------------------------------------------------------------------------------------------------------------------------

---Use gnu-stow if possible for Better experiance---
+--Use gnu-stow if possible, for better experiance---

 ^^ enjoy and share feedbacks!